lewisgoku/Excel-Project/README.md

 ![image](https://github.com/user-attachments/assets/aa187afd-a182-4db0-9a0c-bd9d094706c0)
 ![Screenshot_OrderTable](https://github.com/user-attachments/assets/ddace4b4-6b6f-49cc-bbf0-acb984da1e73)

-### Data Sources
+### Data and Analysis Sources
-Sales Data: The primary dataset used for this analysis is the "sales_data.csv" file, containing detailed information about each sale made by the company.
+Sales Data: The primary dataset used for this analysis is the "coffeeOrdersData.xlsx" file, which contains detailed information about customers and products for the fictional Coffee Shop.
+The Orders worksheet is derived as follow;

 ### Tools
 - Microsoft Excel - Data Cleaning, Analysis and Visualization